The Intestinal System

 Skin/complexion problems

-Regular consumption of dairy foods
+Frequent consumption of pasteurized dairy

 Feeling low, uninterested, or depressed